-These scholarships have been donated through the generosity of the Salem Township Hospital Foundation and are made possible through the Wilhelmine and Dorothy Raterman Trust.
-Wilhelmine and Dorothy Raterman grew up on a Clinton County dairy farm.
+These scholarships have been donated through the generosity of the Salem Township Hospital Foundation and are made possible through the Wilhelmine and Dorothy Ratermann Trust.
+Wilhelmine and Dorothy Ratermann grew up on a Clinton County dairy farm.
 The two sisters were the last of their family, with Dorothy passing in 2001 and Wilhelmine in 2004.
 The sisters never married and lived long, frugal lives.
 Dorothy and Wilhelmine left their money in trusts designed for various charitable endeavors, primarily scholarships for higher education.
 They lived without the niceties of life, but the legacy they left will benefit others for generations to come.

 The following criteria are established for the awards: